-Learning Sciences Marzano Center collaborated with Robert J. Marzano to develop the new District Leader Evaluation Model based on the most current research into the relationship between district culture and student achievement.
+Learning Sciences Marzano Center collaborated with Robert J. Marzano to develop the District Leader Evaluation Model based on the most current research into the relationship between district culture and student achievement.
 The model is the only district leader evaluation framework designed to correspond to both a teacher evaluation and school leader evaluation framework to maximize impact on raising student achievement.
 The model is also closely aligned with a fourth component, for non-classroom instructional staff: the Marzano Center Non-Classroom Instructional Support Personnel Evaluation Model.

 Like all Marzano evaluation models, the district leader evaluation model works on the web-based iObservation instructional and leadership improvement platform to help create a district-wide common language with a data-driven focus on instruction.

-A New Vision for District Leadership
+A Vision for District Leadership